omid-jf/CS372_Code_Grader/README.md

 2. Build the image using the following command in Terminal / PowerShell / Command Prompt:

    `docker build -t cs372_code_grader .`
+3. Copy your folder (which contains your source code file) into the _Submissions_ folder.
+A sample folder (named _Doe_800123123_) is provided in the _Submissions_ folder.
-3. Run the image using the following command:
+4. Run the image using the following command:
    - In Terminal and PowerShell:

    `docker run --rm -v ${PWD}:/app cs372_code_grader <assignment_number> Submissions`